 A shadow figure that resembles a man stands with his back towards us facing the cups.
 The fact that the cups are all in the sky, surrounded by puffy clouds suggest that all you know is up in the air, it’s in the sky, and it may very well be unobtainable.

-One of the cups contains a castle, which gives way to the idiom, "Building castles in the sky", which is exactly what the people in the Tower card did.
+One of the cups contains a castle, which gives way to the idiom, “Building castles in the sky”, which is exactly what the people in the Tower card did.
 They built their tower so high that it ended up crashing to the ground.
-The Tower and this cup is represented by Mars, the planet of war and aggression.
+The Tower and this cup are represented by Mars, the planet of war and aggression.
 The number 16 also reduces back to 7, so this is a perfect representation of the how the negative energies of the 7 of Cups can manifest.

 The next cup has a laurel wreath and a skeleton face.
 Laurel wreaths represent victory because the ancient Greeks would crown the victory with a wreath of laurel leaves.
 This cup mimics the World card and the circular wreath that encompasses completion.
 Saturn is the planet the corresponds to the World card, but Capricorn is ruled by Saturn and The Devil is ruled by Capricorn.
 Saturn, the planet of limitation, can be used for good or for bad.

-The fourth cup contains a dragon, which breaths fire like the sun.
+The fourth cup contains a dragon, which breathes fire like the sun.
 This brings us back to the Sun card and represents the solar energy.
 Solar energy can bring forth life and fresh vegetation, but it can also burn and destroy.

 On the top shelf of the cloud, only three cups remain.
 In the center is a figure with a white cloth draped over him/her.
 She is represented by the High Priestess because she is holding the veil between this world and the astral world.
 This cup holds the Moon.